modeco80/gmod-lcpu/ideas.md

 ### Integrated simple project workflow

 ### LLVM integration

-- LLVM assembler (llvm-mc) is used
+- Use LLVM tools (clang as both assembler driver and C/C++ driver) for compilation.
-	- clang for C code? (if it's not prohibitively expensive)
+	- Prebuilt toolchain with compiler-rt can be built. (only needed since compiler-rt isn't usually built with most system clang installations.)

-	- In all cases (as/clang), the tools will all be firewalled to the given project data directory.
+- Write assembly/maybe C/C++ code using a tiny project system (data for them would go in server data folder ?)

-		In the case of clang, an addional path will be allowed (clang freestanding headers), but that's the only exception.
+- No conditional compilation

-	- LLVM tools integrated into server library?
-Or installed in lua/bin?
+	- All files in a project are built by that project

-- Write assembly/maybe C code using a tiny project system (data for them would go in server data folder ?)
+- Diagnostic integration (by either using libclang)

 - Text editor used to edit project source files